Higher time-derivative theories from space-time interchanged integrable field theories: Introduction

 \section{Introduction}

 Standard quantum field theories only contain derivative terms in their kinetic part up to second order.
-Ostrogradky's fundamental theorem \cite{ostrogradsky1850memoire,Woodard1} is the main reason for this limit, in particular on the higher time-derivatives as their presence will inevitably lead to linear momentum field terms that can not be eliminated by partial integration and subsequent dropping of surface terms.
-While the presence of these terms is highly unappealing, since at least classically they lead to instabilities that can be reached in finite time, higher time-derivative theories (HTDT) posses also many very attractive features such as for instance being renormalizable \cite{stelle77ren,modesto16super}.
+Ostrogradky's fundamental instability \cite{ostrogradsky1850memoire,Woodard1} is the main reason for this limit, in particular on the higher time-derivatives as their presence will inevitably lead to linear momentum field terms that can not be eliminated by partial integration and subsequent dropping of surface terms.
+While the presence of these terms is highly unappealing, since at least classically they lead to instabilities that can be reached in finite time, higher time-derivative theories (HTDT) posses also many very attractive features such as for instance being renormalizable { \cite{stelle77ren,grav1,grav2,grav3,modesto16super}.}

 These latter properties have nurtured the hope that one might eventually overcome the problematic issues and exploit the positive features.
-Several proposals of dealing with the deficiencies have been made such as for instance a Dirac-Pauli quantization scheme with an indefinite metric \cite{salvio16quant} or the complex extensions of the models to a ${\cal PT}$-symmetric non-Hermitian system \cite{bender2008no,raidal2017quantisation}.
+Several proposals of dealing with the deficiencies have been made such as for instance the introduction of constraints \cite{ghostconst}, a Dirac-Pauli quantization scheme with an indefinite metric \cite{salvio16quant}, the introduction of additional degrees of freedom that do not belong to the physical spectrum, so-called fakeons \cite{fakeons}, or the complex extensions of the models to a ${\cal PT}$-symmetric non-Hermitian system \cite{bender2008no,raidal2017quantisation}.

 A useful insight is gained by separating out theories that are already very problematic on the classical level and making a distinction between ghost states of malevolent and benign nature.
-On the classical level the malevolent states are identified as solutions that reach singularities in finite time, whereas benign solutions are oscillatory or might only diverge in infinite time \cite{smilga2005benign,smilga2021exactly,Smilga6,smilga2021benign}.
+On the classical level the malevolent states are identified as solutions that reach singularities in finite time, whereas benign solutions are oscillatory or might only diverge in infinite time \cite{smilga2017rev,smilga2021exactly,Smilga6,smilga2021benign}.

 Leaving the problematic features largely aside, HTDT appeared in a number of different contexts, such as in attempts to quantise gravity when adding curvature squared terms to the Einstein-Hilbert action \cite{Hawking} or the resolution of the cosmological singularity problem \cite{biswas2010towards}.
 Finite temperature physics may be formulated in terms of HTDT \cite{weldon98finite} and also HTDT black hole solutions have been constructed \cite{mignemi1992black}.
 Their BRST symmetries have been identified \cite{rivelles2003triviality,Kap1} in some quantum field theories, they were used in a massless particle descriptions of bosons and fermions \cite{plyush89mass,Mpl}, used in the description of the Higgs sector in the standard model and also some supersymmetric versions have been investigated \cite{dine1997comments,smilga17ultrav}.
 Classical and quantum stability properties of HTDT were investigated in \cite{Sugg1,Sugg2,Sugg3,Sugg4,deffayet22ghost,deffayet23global}.